carc1n0gen/wttrbar-nim/README.md

 is loaded, it can leave your waybar looking a bit strange depending on how your styling is done.

+## Limitations

+- no localized date format for the day afte tomorrow
+  - may modify this part to show translated day of week eventually

 ## Credits
-This is a nim port of [wttrbar](https://github.com/bjesus/wttrbar) created by [bjesus](https://github.com/bjesus), with some improvements, and also missing parts (for now).
+This is a nim port of [wttrbar](https://github.com/bjesus/wttrbar) created by [bjesus](https://github.com/bjesus), with some changes, improvements, and also missing parts (for now).
 I created this project as a way teach myself the basics of nim.